-The Vitality Project
+\The Vitality Project

-This page has not been adapted for the pandemic, since at the time of writing (February) it's impossible to predict where things will be in August and September.
-See our general statement on the Health, Safety, and Special Needs page.
+This page has not been adapted for Covid, since at the time of writing (February) it's impossible to predict where things will be in August.
+See our short general statement on the Health, Safety, and Special Needs page, and a little longer statement on our website Covid page.

-What with people bringing germs from all over the continent, and folks not sleeping a whole lot, and getting worn down traveling and visiting friends before camp even starts, and then hugging people nonstop at camp, in our past we sometimes had a lot of sickness.
-We then made a concerted effort to turn this around and overall, we've been healthier in recent years - but still with a few disturbing backslid moments.
-We intend to continue toward an even more radiant NBTSC into the future.
+What with folks bringing germs from all over the continent (and beyond), and not sleeping a whole lot, and getting worn down traveling and visiting friends before camp even starts, and then hugging nonstop during camp, in our past we sometimes had a lot of sickness.
+We then made a concerted effort to turn this around and overall, we've been healthier in recent years (and very much so in 2022)- but still with a few disturbing backslid moments.
+We intend to continue toward an even more radiant NBTSC in the future.
 Our policies are designed to support all of us in having a zesty, sparkly, healthy, energized camp experience together.
 Here are a few important things to keep in mind and to do.

-We can't admit people to camp with flu-like symptoms or certain other contagious illnesses.
+We can't admit campers with flu-like symptoms or certain other contagious illnesses.

 All campers are screened for flu-like symptoms upon arrival at camp (or, upon meeting our buses/ vans in town).
 People with these symptoms are generally not admitted to camp.
-(We reserve the right to make exceptions to this policy where that seems like the best choice, all things considered - such as when a young, sick camper is far from home with no relatives nearby.)
+(We reserve the right to make exceptions to this policy where that seems like the best choice, all things considered - such as when a young, sick camper is far from home with no relatives nearby.
+In such cases we take care to isolate that person to protect others.)

-Please notify us in advance if you have cold or flu-like symptoms, lice, pinkeye, mono, or any other infectious disease that might be spread at camp.
+You'll need to notify us in advance if you have cold or flu-like symptoms, lice, pinkeye, mono, or any other infectious disease that might be spread at camp.
 Depending on what you have and other factors, we will decide whether you can attend camp and what additional measures we might take at camp to protect your health and others' health if you do attend.
-If you have a minor cold or certain other conditions (such as lice), we may still allow you to come, but will likely ask you to bring special items or take specific steps to protect others.
+If you have a minor cold or certain other conditions, we may still allow you to come, but will likely ask you to bring special items or take specific steps to protect others.
 We will also want to meet with you right at the start of camp to make sure we're on the same page.
-If you have flu-like symptoms, or possible other conditions, we'll likely ask that you not attend camp - or at least wait until you're better.
+If you have flu-like symptoms, or possible other conditions, we'll ask that you not attend camp - or at least wait until you're better.

 We usually send an email in the summer reminding you about the importance of this policy, and asking you to get in touch with us if you have a situation that might pose a challenge for camp.
+Also: